 Combustion Characteristics

-Slow, steady burn rate ideal for large burners
+Slow, steady burn rate, suitable for large burners

 Improper combustion may lead to soot formation, slagging, and fouling of heat-exchange surfaces.